Skip To Main Content

 Almost all students opt to study 4 A levels at the start of Year 12 study.
 A majority of students drop one of their subjects on entry to Year 13.

-A levels - Information for prospective applicants for entry in August 2025
+A Levels - Information for prospective applicants for entry in August 2026

 Please refer to the Year 12 A Level Options Overview booklet below for details of minimum GCSE (or equivalent) requirements for each A Level subject.